bdnadav/IR-SearchEngine/ReadMe.txt

 3. load dic btn : will load the term dic to memory
 4. show dictionary : shows all the unique terms in the corpus
 5. use stemming : stem the terms
+6. search a single query or By file
+7.the results will be represent IN GUI
+8. watch the 5 top TERMS in the DOC result

+Enjoy your use

+Harel & Nadav .